 Each daily focus will generate substantial writing from, about, and beyond BODY themes.

-Series 2
+Series Two:

-The Disobedient Writer Workshops
+The Disobedient Writer Workshops (Series Two)

-For writers at all levels of experience
+For writers at all levels of experience.
+10 sessions

 Finding the Real Story addresses some of the larger issues of writing story through a look at the essential elements of narrative.
 We go beyond mechanical and conventional approaches to craft, and limiting prescriptive definitions of each element of story, to bring forward complexity, depth, new thinking, and lots of new writing.
 This class strengthens the tools that you already have, and offers and encourages new ways of thinking and working to go deeper into your work; to make your work coherent at deeper levels; to find ways into the stubborn knots and potent concealed places in your stories; to develop characters that breathe and surprise and move the story; to find language that not only works, but amazes.

-Each week we explore more of the essential elements of writing story for both fiction and creative nonfiction writers; and how to allow these elements to embody the deeper truths and powerful emotions which move us into writing.
-We work on discovering narrator and point of view; the unfolding of plot; deepening subtext and letting it work for the story; context and simultaneity; dialogue; the music of prose; the story’s metaphor and its power; and revision.
 We work with the mystery of human behavior in story form, to deepen characterization and discover plot rather than be constricted by it.
 We tap into the power of the visions and voices of our narrators and characters, and the mix of truth and fiction that creates a world both imagined and real.
 We will focus in on the many possibilities for narration, and how to grow the best possible narrator for each story.
 We will explore narrative summary, active scene and dialogue; begin new stories and discover ways to complete old ones.
-I provide writing suggestions throughout for explorations that both free and develop participants’ writing, and work with each element of story.

 We will share our work in an atmosphere supportive and challenging, attuned to the needs of each participant, with the aim of getting powerful and useful feedback.